GEOLYTIX/xyz/readme.md

 9. **issue new token**

    Success.
 Authorization has completed and the user token's issue at value (iat) is updated with the current time, signed to the response, and finally passed on to the *done()* callback.

-### Timeout

-The default timeout value is 30 (seconds).
-A different value can be provided in the TIMEOUT environment setting.

-### Logout

-The user and session token will be emptied by following the /logout route.